seapre/seapre.github.io/gitCMD.md

 * README.md
- seapre.github.io, always show this content from site branch after edited, commit to github with site branch
+ seapre.github.io, always show this content from site branch after edited, commit to github with site branch the branch to show could be changed in github pages settings

 * new branch: site
  > git checkout -b site
  > git push origin site